MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Planner/Update-MgPlannerPlan.md

     - `[StartDateTime <DateTime?>]`: Date and time at which the task starts.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Title <String>]`: Title of the task.

-CONTAINER `<IMicrosoftGraphPlannerPlanContainer>`: plannerPlanContainer
+CONTAINER <IMicrosoftGraphPlannerPlanContainer>: plannerPlanContainer
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ContainerId <String>]`: The identifier of the resource that contains the plan.
   - `[Type <String>]`: plannerContainerType
   - `[Url <String>]`: The full canonical URL of the container.

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-DETAILS `<IMicrosoftGraphPlannerPlanDetails1>`: plannerPlanDetails
+DETAILS <IMicrosoftGraphPlannerPlanDetails1>: plannerPlanDetails
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[CategoryDescriptions <IMicrosoftGraphPlannerCategoryDescriptions>]`: plannerCategoryDescriptions